Ivan Stambolić: Career

 Stambolić and the Serbian government joined the federal Yugoslav government in harshly condemning the controversial Memorandum of the Serbian Academy of Sciences and Arts of 1986 for inciting nationalism.
-Stambolić said:

-"We [communist party leaders] do not accept the Memorandum’s call for Serbia to turn its back on its own future and the future of Yugoslavia, for it to arbitrarily accuse the proven leaders of the revolution and of socialist development, for Serbian Communists to be seen as the illegitimate leaders of the working class and people of Serbia".
+Stambolić said: "We [communist party leaders] do not accept the Memorandum’s call for Serbia to turn its back on its own future and the future of Yugoslavia, for it to arbitrarily accuse the proven leaders of the revolution and of socialist development, for Serbian Communists to be seen as the illegitimate leaders of the working class and people of Serbia".

 Dragiša Pavlović, Milošević's fairly liberal successor at the head of the Belgrade Committee of the party, opposed his policy towards the solving of the issues of the Kosovo Serbs, calling it "hastily promised speed".
 Milošević denounced Pavlović as being soft on Albanian radicals, contrary to advice from Stambolić.
 On 23/24 September 1987, at the subsequent eighth session of the Central Committee, one that lasted around 30 hours, and was broadcast live on the state television, Milošević had Pavlović deposed, to the utter embarrassment of Stambolić, who resigned under pressure from Milošević's supporters a few days later.

 In December 1987, Stambolić was officially voted off the position and replaced by Petar Gračanin, who was in turn succeeded the following year by Milošević himself.
+The anti-bureaucratic revolution escalated in 1988 and the changes to the Serbian constitution were passed in 1989.
+The subsequent 14th Congress of the LCY in early 1990 was dominated by the clash over these centralization policies and ultimately led to the breakup of the party and the breakup of Yugoslavia.

+Stambolić retired from politics but remained in contact with opposition politicians during Milošević's rule in the 1990s.